AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/document-reviews-and-approvals/manage-document-approvals/add-additional-reviewers-or-approvers.md

 ---
 product-area: documents
 navigation-topic: approvals
-title: Add additional approvers or reviewers to a document
+title: Add additional approvers or reviewers to an asset or document
 description: You can add additional approvers or reviewers to a document that already has pending approvals.
 author: Nolan
 feature: Work Management, Digital Content and Documents
 exl-id: f3d94dff-a855-44ae-9e85-1dcbc4d417a0
 ---
-# Add additional approvers or reviewers to a document
+# Add additional approvers or reviewers to an asset or document

-You can add additional approvers or reviewers to a document that already has pending approvals.
+You can add additional approvers or reviewers to an asset or document that already has pending approvals.

 >[!IMPORTANT]
 >
 >The content of this article refers to updated document approval functionality that is only available for specific accounts.
 For information on standard approval processes, see the articles listed in [Work approvals](/help/quicksilver/review-and-approve-work/manage-approvals/manage-approvals.md).

 ## Access requirements

++++ Expand to view access requirements for the functionality in this article.

 You must have the following access to perform the steps in this article: